Breast Augmentation Considerations

 Here are a few things that you may find helpful to know if you are considering breast augmentation.

-- By the way, make sure your doctor or specialist helps you reach an understanding about your expectations about how the change will affect your life.
+- By the way, make sure your doctor helps you reach an understanding about your expectations about how the change will affect your life.
 The goal is for you to have a set of realistic expectations.
 Think about it, if your friends don’t notice, your coworkers and your boss may also not notice the change.
 Make sure you prepare yourself for this often experienced post-surgical reality check.
+The surgery, after all, is for you, your self esteem and your benefit.

 Let’s look at the technical options for your breast augmentation.

-At the top of the list of breast augmentation procedures is the use of saline filled appliances.
-Their use is widespread, primarily due to the relative safety of saline in the medical environment.
+At the top of the list of breast augmentation procedures is the use of saline filled implants.
+Their use is widespread, primarily due to the relative “safety” of saline in the medical environment.
 Naturally if peace of mind is important you’ll want to consider saline implants as a primary choice.
+Saline implants come in a wide variety of styles and sizes and you should talk to your doctor for what is right for you.

 And Now For The Disclosures:

 - A condition referred to as capsular contracture is related to post operative scarring.
-Basically this means the scar around the healing areas can begin to become tight.
-While this can be uncomfortable, it is best to speak with the doctor about how to deal with this issue should it occur.
+Basically this means the scar around the implant can begin to become tight.
+While this can be uncomfortable, it is best to speak with the doctor about how to deal with this issue should it occur, as soon as possible.

 - Another condition one could experience is bleeding following the surgery.

-- Some patients mention their nipples become sensitive or lose sensitivity.
+- Some patients mention their nipples become hyper-sensitive or lose sensitivity.

 - Some patients experience infection in the post-operative period.

-- A rare but potential experience with a ruptured and deflated saline implant.
+- A potential complication is a rupture or deflation of the implant.
 Fortunately the saline solution is easily absorbed by the body’s tissues and organs.
-Naturally the situation would be more critical in the case of silicon implants.
+Naturally the situation would be more critical in the case of silicon implants and their rupture.

-- Post operative complaints about joint pain and swelling, fever fatigue and breast pain.
-While the FDA’s research has not yet found anything related to the outcomes that suggest connective-tissue concerns as part of the breast augmentation post-operative experience, more studies are being initiated and are underway.
+- Post operative complaints about joint pain and swelling, fever fatigue and breast pain should be addressed with your doctor immediately.
+The FDA’s research has not yet found anything related to the outcomes that suggest connective-tissue concerns as part of the breast augmentation post-operative experience.
+Also, any change in size or “fluid feeling” pocket should be discussed with your doctor as soon as possible to rule out BIA-ALCL.

 Keep in mind that deciding on breast augmentation is a most personal decision.
 Only your decision and comfort with the issues and potential outcomes is of utmost importance.
 Do not expect your peers, family and friends to understand completely.